SamiraDesh/IndivNA/README.md

 # Installation
 This is currently the only available and developmental version of the package.
-You can install this package from source on Windows.
+You can install it from source on Windows.

 ```ruby
 setwd("path to package folder")